-Welcome to our Kalutara travel guide, where we offer you a glimpse about Kalutara.
+Welcome to our Kalutara travel guide, where we offer you a glimpse into Kalutara.
 There are myriad of experiences to indulge in and beautiful places to visit in this west coast beach haven, so make sure to browse through our comprehensive articles before planning your next holiday in Sri Lanka.

 Kalutara, also known as Kalutota, is one of the most scenic places to visit in Sri Lanka if you’re looking for a coastal retreat.
 It is a popular tourist destination and this sea-side setting has an intriguing history and a lot to offer.